StevenAndrewsII/Fung_OS/README.md

 The Rasbery PI is responsible for the collection of data from the backend as well as providing an easy user interface to manage several systems and subsystems.

 ### Reason for creation:
-  > 1. Proof of concept
+  > 1. Proof of concept frameworks
   > 1. Hardware & software experimentation
   > 1. Overall for personal learning
   > 1. Free to use for anyone in the mycology feild or as hobby equipment